Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 As individual mics and mic kits both are available in the market, it creates confusion among beginners about which one they should go with.

-In this chapter, I will compare individual drum mics VS drum mic kits that will help you choose one that would be suitable for your need.
+In this chapter, I will compare individual drum mics VS drum mic kits that will help you choose one that would be suitable for your needs.

 First,